tmip-emat/tmip-emat/docs/source/emat.models/files.rst

   and parsing one or more output files (which can be output from the main model or any post-processing routines) from within Python.

+The ability to tap into other programs via the command line allows TMIP-EMAT to be used with nearly any transportation modeling tool, including most commercial software.

 To actually create the linkage between TMIP-EMAT and your bespoke transportation model, you must define a new Python `class` that derives from the :class:`FilesCoreModel` class, and at a minimum write implementations for